Last summer, I wrote a book about the guiding principles

 more than police brutality?

 So much more!
 I've been teaching both kindergarten classes in my New York City school about Black Lives Matter since 2017.
 The kids are thoughtful, curious, and engaged.
 The principles are woven into our Social Studies curriculum all year long, which focuses on community.
-There are gorgeous posters for each Principle (which you can buy here), that we use as visual aids when we introduce each one, usually with the help of a read-aloud.
+There are gorgeous posters for each principle (which you can buy here), that we use as visual aids when we introduce each one, usually with the help of a read-aloud.
 The posters remain up on our walls all year, and the children often refer back to them in other conversations.

 How did BLM at School start?